 Brand Examples: Chobani

-- Pastel colors like pink are associated with sweet and desserts.
-Bakery businesses can use a mix of pastel colors for bakery interior designs and packaging designs.
+- Pastel colors like pink are associated with sweets, wholesale snacks, wholesale ice cream, wholesale candy, and desserts.
+Bakery businesses can use a mix of pastel colors for bakery interior designs and eCommerce packaging designs.

 Brand Examples: Kellogg’s, Food panda

-While colors may seem irrelevant to your bakery business, it determines the way your customers will interact with your brand.
+While colors may seem irrelevant to your bakery business, they determine the way your customers will interact with your brand.
 Choosing the wrong color palette for your bakery designs and layouts will tremendously affect your sales and marketing efforts.

 From ceiling designs and tiles to sideboards and wall decorations, it is important to create the perfect interior design for your bakery.
 There are various themes to choose from for your bakery business.
 However, go for a theme that suits your bakery concept and budget.